adaptris/interlok-docs/docs/pages/advanced/advanced-scripting.md

 ```
 ### EmbeddedScriptingService (embedded-scripting-service)

 This service uses an embedded scrip and executes it.
-Using JavaScript works out of the box with [interlok-core](https://github.com/adaptris/interlok-core) but JRuby needs [interlok-jruby](https://github.com/adaptris/interlok-jruby).
+Using JavaScript works out of the box with [interlok-core](https://github.com/adaptris/interlok-core) via the Oracle Nashorn engine but other JSR223 scripting languges will require additional jars.

 ```xml
 <embedded-scripting-service>